 - Enhancement in 5GC system to support UPF event exposure service registration and discovery in NRF per conclusion in clause 8.1.

-- Enhancement in 5GC system to support UPF expose information to other NFs e.g. NWDAF, AF and TSN AF per conclusion in clause 8.2.
+- Enhancement in 5GC system to support UPF expose information to other NFs i.e. NWDAF, AF/NEF per conclusion in clause 8.2.

 5 Expected Output and Time scale